Jane Eyre

 “Got a long list of ex-lovers They'll tell you I'm insane”

 Angela & Uncle Jerry draw a thematic parallel between Blank Space and Jane Eyre.
 Uncle Jerry notes that Jane Eyre says 'I'm short, I'm plain, but I have agency too, I have power too,' and connects this to Taylor Swift embracing the 'insane' label in Blank Space.
-He argues that Taylor, like Jane Eyre, is criticized for asserting female power and self-determination, and that she is 'in some way the mad woman in the attic.'
-Charlotte Brontë was criticized for some of Jane's attitude, and Uncle Jerry sees Taylor receiving similar criticism.
+He argues that Taylor, like Jane Eyre, is criticised for asserting female power and self-determination, and that she is 'in some way the mad woman in the attic.'
+Charlotte Brontë was criticised for some of Jane's attitude, and Uncle Jerry sees Taylor receiving similar criticism.

 “she said she was trying, Peter, was she lying?
 My ribs get the feeling she did”